khobares/MEAN_application/README.md

 # MEAN_application

-* Developed a web-app which using the Javascript MEAN stack i.e. MongoDB, Express.js, Angular.js, Node.js,
+* Developed a web-app with the Javascript MEAN stack i.e. MongoDB, Express.js, Angular.js, Node.js
-* Developed a robust REST API using Moongoose object modeling for Node.js
+* Developed a REST API for the back-end using Node.js and defined robust HTTP routes using Express.js
+* Implemented Moongoose for defining a schema-based solution to the JSON data fetched from the NoSQL MongoDB.
-* Impleted angular.js SPA(Single Page Application) to serve requests and manage routes.
+* Used Angular.js to develop a SPA(Single Page Application) and implemented validation for the front-end.
+* The application uses HTTP requests such as GET, POST, PUT, DELETE.
-* It gives you the option of querying the MongoDB to display results and insert values using JSON format.
+* The application gives you the option of querying the MongoDB to display results and insert values using JSON format.
-* It uses HTTP requests such as GET, POST, PUT, DELETE.

 # Installation
 * [Dependencies](#)